Dak Prescott Reportedly Signing His Franchise Tender On Monday

 The analyst also said there was a chance the Cowboys might rescind the franchise tag just ahead of July 15 and spend that money elsewhere.
 The team was rumored to be interested in defensive end Jadeveon Clowney and defensive back Jamal Adams.
 Because of a new contract with wide receiver Amari Cooper and the $31 million dedicated to Prescott, the team doesn’t have much space under the salary cap.

-Florio said it’s possible some people in the quarterback’s camp were worried the real reason the team went out and signed Andy Dalton because they might be be looking to cut him loose and spend the money elsewhere, then see what they could do with the former Cincinnati Bengals’ quarterback.
+Florio said it’s possible some people in the quarterback’s camp were worried the real reason the team went out and signed Andy Dalton because they might be looking to cut him loose and spend the money elsewhere, then see what they could do with the former Cincinnati Bengals’ quarterback.

 Cowboys vice president Stephen Jones did come out and say a few weeks back that he would not pull the franchise tag offer away from Prescott.
 Florio said that seemed rather definite, but the front office has made what appeared to be strong statements before, only to eventually go back on its word.
 He pointed to a decade ago, when owner Jerry Jones said he would absolutely not fire then-head coach Wade Phillips during the season, only to do just that a few weeks later.